interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Opentelemetry

-We have adopted Opentelemetry to ensure compliance with a standardized framework that is compatible with a variety of tool suites.
+We have adopted [Opentelemetry](https://opentelemetry.io/) to ensure compliance with a standardized framework that is compatible with a variety of tool suites.
 This allows clients to use their preferred tools for data analysis, while Rafiki is instrumented and observable through a standardized metrics format.

 ## Telemetry ECS Cluster

-The Telemetry Replica service is hosted on AWS ECS Fargate and is configured for availability and load balancing of custom ADOT collector ECS tasks.
+The Telemetry Replica service is hosted on AWS ECS Fargate and is configured for availability and load balancing of custom AWS Distro for Opentelemetry Collector (ADOT) ECS tasks.

 When ASEs opt for telemetry, metrics are sent to our Telemetry Service.
 To enable ASEs to build their own telemetry solutions, instrumented Rafiki can send data to multiple endpoints.
 This allows the integration of a local Otel collector container that can support custom requirements.
 Metrics communication is facilitated through GRPC.